Espelette Crab Toast

 Toast each piece of bread, optionally rub each piece with a cut clove of garlic to further flavor the bread, then butter generously on one side.
 Top each slice with 1/4 of the avocado and mash roughly into the bread with a fork.
 Add two ounces of crabmeat and a good dusting of Espelette pepper and top with the poached egg.
 Garnish with Shabazi and serve alone or with a simply dressed salad of bitter greens.

-Pizza: Use the basic dough recipe here, or buy fresh dough pre-made.
+• Pizza: Use the basic dough recipe here, or buy fresh dough pre-made.
 For each pie blend together 1 ripe avocado, 3 tablespoons olive oil, 1 tablespoon lemon juice, 1 clove of finely minced garlic, and 1 teaspoon of espelette pepper.
-Spread this mix evenly over the dough then top with 8 ounces of lump crabmeat and a light grating of parmigiano reggiano.
-Bake at 525° on a parchment circle on a baking steel or stone for about 7 minutes or until crust is crisp.
+Pre-bake the dough at 525° on a parchment circle on a baking steel or stone for about 5 minutes.
+Spread the mix evenly over the dough then top with 8 ounces of lump crabmeat and a light grating of parmigiano reggiano, bake for a couple minutes more, just to warm through.
 Garnish with additional Espelette and Shabazi if desired.
 Also fantastic topped with a fried egg.